kodi-pvr/pvr.iptvsimple/README.md

 - For `Channel I` this is an example of a xtream codes style entry which auto generates the catchup-source for `m3u8` streams.
 - For `Channel J` this is an example of a VOD style entry which will only populated and play the `catchup-source` using a value of 3 `catchup-days`.
 - For `Channel K` this is an example of a VOD style entry which uses a default `catchup-source` of `{catchup-id}` and will allow playback of any EPG entry with a `catchup-id` past, present or future via a Kodi plugin URL.
+- For `Channel L` this is a tv media entry specified by the M3U `EXT-X-PLAYLIST-TYPE` property.
+- For `Channel M` this is a tv media entry specified by the `media` attribute on the M3U entry.
+- For `Channel N` this is a radio media entry of size 102400000 bytes.
+- For `Channel O` this is a tv media entry specifying a directory path.

 *Channel k Plugin example:*